 The Wildlife Resources Commission (WRC) authorizes Wildlife Protectors and Wildlife Service agents of which you will have contact with.

-Wildlife officers maintain jurisdiction over wild animals with the exception of rabies suspects of which rabies or animal control officers manage.
+Wildlife officers maintain jurisdiction over indigenous (native) species of wild animals with the exception of rabies suspects of which rabies or animal control officers manage.

 Wildlife statutes and regulations are changing continuously.
 For more information and for a wealth of educational materials visit the Wildlife Resources Commission website.

-Now that we have briefed the pertinent authorities passed from the State to your ordinance, let's move on to how the law is constructed so we can interpret it and improve your understanding of your ordinance.
+Now that we have briefed the pertinent authorities passed from the State to your ordinance, let's move on to how the law is constructed so we can better interpret it and improve your understanding of it and your ordinance.

 North Carolina Laws - Animal Control - Animal Protection - Public Health